wurstscript/WurstScript/manual.md

 Constructors of the class have to specify how the super class should be constructed.
 This is done using a _super_ call, which defines the arguments for the super constructor.
 There can not be any statement before this call.

+If a constructor does not provide a super call, the compiler tries to insert a super call with no arguments.

 Functions inherited from super classes can be overridden in the subclass.
 Such functions have to be annotated with _override_.